dart-lang/site-www/src/null-safety/migration-guide.md

 [null safety]: /null-safety

-![Screenshot of migration tool](/null-safety/migration-tool.png) _This interactive tool (`dart migrate`) can simplify migration to null safety._
+![Screenshot of migration tool](/null-safety/migration-tool.png) _The interactive migration tool can simplify migration to null safety._

-**_[PENDING: flutter-specific stuff?
-Only things kevmoo's run into:
---[no-]sound-null-safety (probably applies to `dart` as well) IDE launch options flutter run, flutter test flag order might be slightly different. pub run --enable-experiment=non-nullable test aka dart test --enable-experiment=non-nullable]_**

 ## 1. Wait to migrate {#step1-wait}